alexmullins/dsa/README.md

 }
 ```

 To sum up the commit message and the code fix above: in Go 1.6 and previous versions there is a bug in the Verify function of the crypto/dsa package.
-If someone calls Verify with the public key parameter P set to 0 then that will cause an infinite loop in one of the statements further down in the function.
+If someone calls Verify with the public key parameter P set to 0 then it will cause an infinite loop in one of the statements further down in the Verify function.

 A brief detour to explain DSA.
 DSA is a digital signature algorithm that uses asymmetric cryptography to sign a message which can later be used to guarantee that the message was in fact sent by the sender/private key holder.
 A simple example, Alice sends a message to Bob telling him where and when they should both meet for lunch.
 Bob though, wants to be sure that Alice is really the one that sent him the message and not someone else.
 For this to work Alice will sign the message with her private key and Bob can verify Alice's signature with her public key that Bob knows.
 No one other than the private key holder can sign a message that can then be verified by the corresponding public key (that's the idea at least).